 Once you have completed the sign up and your tenant is up and running, you can add the NAV-X Search app from the AppSource marketplace here.
-If you have questions about the installation process of an app through Microsoft AppSource, you can review the Microsoft Dynamics 365 for Finance and Operations, Business Edition documentation here.
+If you have questions about the installation process of an app through Microsoft AppSource, you can review the Microsoft Dynamics 365 Business Central documentation here.

 You will not be able to use NAV-X Search until the setup has been completed.
 The notification will be displayed until the setup is completed and NAV-X Search can be used.